altaris/opetopy/doc/unnamedopetope.rst

 * if :math:`n = 1`, then :math:`\mathbf{n} = \{ [] \leftarrow \blacksquare`;
 * otherwise, :math:`\mathbf{n} = \mathbf{(n-1)} \circ_{[* \cdots *]} \blacksquare`, where there is :math:`(n-1)` instances of :math:`*` in the grafting address.

-This is exactly the implementation of :func:`UnnamedOpetope.OpetopicInteger`.
+This is exactly the implementation of :func:`opetopy.UnnamedOpetope.OpetopicInteger`.

 .. literalinclude:: ../tests/test_unnamedopetope_opetopicinteger.py
     :language: python